llllllllll/lazy_python/README.rst

 ``run_lazy``
 ^^^^^^^^^^^^

 We can convert normal python into lazy python with the ``run_lazy`` function which takes a string, the 'name', globals, and locals.
-This is like ``exec`` for lazy python.
+This is like ``exec`` or ``eval`` for lazy python.
 This will mutate the provided globals and locals so that we can access the lazily evaluated code.

 Example: